Register for the Central UP Farm-to-School Institute

 2024 Farm to School Institute attendees attend the farm and garden tour to learn more about farm to school programming.
 Photo by PCF Marketing Coordinator, Camden Kinnie.

-• Learn how to build and maintain your school garden.
+• Learn how to engage students in school gardens.

-• Integrate garden grown food safely into your school cafeteria.
+• Learn more about safe food integration into your school cafeteria.

 What You’ll Learn